In this post I detail what restaurants I tried, items I bought, and what I brought when I went to Pittsburgh.

 Me and a hot dog

 The menu here is really different.
 They don’t have the kinds of foods most restaurants rely on.
-I know hot dogs are common but the way they decorate them is different, and everything else on the menu is unique.
-All in all it is a good restaurant, I liked the B52 more but this is very good also.
+I know hot dogs are common but the way they decorate them is different, but that is not a knock on this place.

 I also stopped at Trader Joe’s to pick up a few snacks so I could be happy in between meals: